 Wireless.
-Our wireless revenues include SMS, WAP, MMS, RBT and IVR services.
+Our wireless revenues include SMS, RBT, WAP, MMS and IVR services.
 Because of restrictions on foreign companies operating in the PRC telecommunications industry, we have used our VIEs to contract on our behalf with PRC mobile network operators who provide the gateway for sending messages and collect our fees from customers.
-Our VIEs collect the fees from the operators.
-Then, we transfer the fees to our subsidiaries on a periodic basis.
-There was no material impact on our revenues or margins from our reliance on these related party arrangements.
-Our wireless services include news, weather forecast, chatting, entertainment information, music, ring tone, picture and logo downloads and various other related products provided to mobile phone users.
+Our VIEs collect the fees from the operators and we then transfer the fees to our subsidiaries on a periodic basis.
+There was no material impact in 2007 on our revenues or margins from our reliance on these related party arrangements.
+Our wireless services include news, weather forecast, chatting, entertainment information, ring tone, and logo downloads and various other related products provided to mobile phone users.
 Most of our services are charged on a monthly or per message/download basis.
-For the year ended December 31, 2006, we normally charged monthly fees ranging from approximately \$0.062 to \$3.835 and per message/download fee ranging from approximately \$0.006 to \$0.511.
+For the year ended December 31, 2007, we ordinarily charged monthly fees ranging from approximately \$0.065 to \$4.037 and per message/download fees ranging from approximately \$0.006 to \$0.538.

-For the year ended December 31, 2006, our wireless revenues increased by \$6.3 million to \$32.6 million as compared to \$26.3 million for the year ended December 31, 2005, primarily due to the increase of \$3.2 million in SMS revenues, \$1.4 million in WAP revenues, \$1.0 million in MMS revenues, and a \$1.4 million in RBT revenues.
-This increase was partially offset by a decrease of \$0.7 million in IVR revenues.
-The increase of SMS, WAP, MMS and RBT products in 2006 was because of our continued market development effort and product diversification, the decrease in IVR revenues was primarily due to our limited marketing activities for this product.
+For the year ended December 31, 2007, our wireless revenues decreased by \$6.3 million to \$26.3 million as compared to \$32.6 million for the year ended December 31, 2006, primarily due to decreases of \$5.7 million in SMS revenues and \$4.6 million in WAP revenues and MMS revenues.
+This decrease was partially offset by an increase of \$4.0 million in RBT revenues and IVR revenues.
+The decrease in SMS revenues was primarily due to the ongoing negative impact of policies such as double confirmation, billing reminders and details of promotion adopted by SPs issued by mobile network operators starting from July 2006.
+The decrease in WAP revenues was primarily due to the continuing negative impact of operational policy changes, which include limitations on promotion activities for WAP products and the sending of fee reminders to WAP service users, implemented by a mobile network operator in late 2006.
+The increase in RBT and IVR revenue in 2007 was because of our continued market development effort and product diversification.